 Keep your lines consistent with around 50 to 60 characters per line; the less compacted text, the easier it will be to digest the content of the white paper.
 You can introduce each section with the key topic mentioned right away.

 Plan ahead with a draft to get an idea of the style and layout you want the white paper to look.
 The style needs to be consistent so it won’t be too jarring when you introduce new sections.

 Too much gated content means less readers, and less shares

 If you gate too much content around a subscription or paywall, you’re limiting the number of readers that will view your whitepaper.
 This means there are less readers to share and quote your content.
 Gating content may help generate quality leads, but it can also increase bounce rates if a visitor isn’t expecting to subscribe to your content.

 Some websites allow for third-party sign-in, such as logging in through a previously made social media account.
 This can be an effective way to keep visitors involved without them feeling pressured by a subscription or sign-up.

 Remember, your white papers are an important asset to help generate leads and help readers with potential concerns.
 Your white papers should be structured neatly and provide helpful content to your audience.

 Thinkdm2 is a New Jersey digital branding agency, we have a passion for content marketing and would love to assist you in your marketing efforts.
-For more b2b marketing and branding advice, view some of Thinkdm2’s blog today.
+For more b2b marketing and branding advice, you can find additional content at Thinkdm2’s blog.